 Everything is new (and often overwhelming) when you are a new mother.
-Your new role as mama is like putting on a gorgeous pair of new shoes that you have lovingly, achingly anticipated for nine (okay, ten) months.
+Your new role as mama is like putting on a gorgeous pair of new shoes that you have lovingly, achingly anticipated for nine (OK, 10) months.

 When you put them on for the first time, these exquisite shoes are a bit stiff and slightly uncomfortable because you haven't walked many miles in them yet.
 Over time, they will see rain, snow, hills, and off-the-beaten-paths as your children take you places you would never have dreamed.